Taxation in Puerto Rico: Federal taxes

 Residents of Puerto Rico are required to pay most types of federal taxes.
 Specifically, residents of Puerto Rico pay customs taxes, (Note: It is also a misconception that the customs taxes collected by the U.S. on products manufactured in Puerto Rico are all returned to the Puerto Rico Treasury.
 This is not the case.
 Such customs taxes are returned only for rum products, and even then, the US Treasury keeps a portion of those taxes.)
 Federal commodity taxes, and all payroll taxes (also known as FICA taxes, which include (a) Social Security, (b) Medicare, and Unemployment taxes).
 Puerto Ricans on the island paid over $4 billion in federal taxes in fiscal year 2021.

 Federal income taxes

-Some Puerto Rico residents pay U.S. federal income taxes.
-Residents falling within the following categories must pay tax on their income to the United States federal government, via the Internal Revenue Service:
+Puerto Ricans earning income from Puerto Rican sources generally do not have to pay federal income taxes.
+However, residents falling within the following categories must pay tax on their income to the United States federal government, via the Internal Revenue Service: